webqit/webflo/README.md

 <html>
     <head>
         <script type="module" src="/bundle.js"></script>
-        <template name="page" src="/bundle.html"></template>
+        <template name="routes" src="/bundle.html"></template>
     </head>
-    <body template="page/"> <!-- This "template" attribute automatically changes to page/about or page/products as we navigate to http://localhost:3000/about and http://localhost:3000/products respectively -->
+    <body template="routes/"> <!-- This "template" attribute automatically changes to routes/about or routes/products as we navigate to http://localhost:3000/about and http://localhost:3000/products respectively -->
         <header></header>
         <import name="main.html"></import> <!-- This import element omits its "template" attribute so as to inherit the global one -->
         <footer></footer>